High Energy Bills (HVAC) in Gold River, CA

 Is hvac maintenance urgent in Gold River's climate?+

-Gold River experiences summer highs averaging 97°F, making a functioning HVAC system essential for safety and comfort.
+Gold River experiences summer highs averaging 97°F and winter lows around 39°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 Schedule a service visit at your convenience.

 What should Gold River homeowners know about hvac for their homes?+